Why Your PDF Tools Shouldn't Be Uploading Your Files

 The promise of free online PDF tools is appealing: no software to install, works on any device, done in seconds.
 But the word "free" obscures a real cost — your file leaves your device and ends up on a server you have no visibility into, operated by a company whose incentives do not necessarily align with your privacy.

-This is not a fringe concern.
 PDFs are the default format for contracts, financial records, medical documents, legal filings, and internal business communications.
 Understanding what happens when you upload them — even briefly — matters.

 The business model behind free PDF tools